Dissipation- versus Chaos-Induced Relaxation in Non-Markovian Quantum Many-Body Systems

 This picture relies implicitly on an environment with a flat density of states.
 When the bath instead exhibits nontrivial structure, memory effects emerge and the Markovian description breaks down \cite{weiss2012quantum,rivas2014RPP,breuer2016colloquium,de2017dynamics}.
-The resulting non-Markovian dynamics has been extensively studied in weakly interacting and impurity settings \cite{jung1985longtime,leggett1987dynamics,grabert1988quantum,garraway1997decay,dalton2003Nonmarkovian,mazzola2009pseudomodes,vacchini2010exact,chakraborty2018power,arrigoni2020masterequation,Monteiro2025Nonmarkovian}.
+The resulting non-Markovian dynamics has been extensively studied in quantum Brownian motion~\cite{jung1985longtime,grabert1988quantum}, two-level systems~\cite{leggett1987dynamics,garraway1997decay,dalton2003Nonmarkovian,mazzola2009pseudomodes,vacchini2010exact,Monteiro2025Nonmarkovian}, free fermions and bosons~\cite{chakraborty2018power} and impurities~\cite{arrigoni2020masterequation}, using methods ranging from quantum master equations to functional-integral approaches and the Keldysh formalism.
 In these systems, structured reservoirs are known to induce slow, nonexponential relaxation.

 By contrast, the impact of structured environments on the relaxation of strongly correlated quantum systems remains largely unexplored.
 A particularly important class of non-Markovian reservoirs are pseudogapped baths, whose density of states vanishes as a power law at low frequencies \cite{withoff1990phase,vojta2002fractional}.
 Such environments naturally arise in platforms like graphene \cite{mathe2020nonequilibrium,minarelli2022two,PhysRevLett.133.126503} and engineered reservoirs \cite{li2020construction,PhysRevLett.102.166806,PhysRevB.81.113402}, making them a relevant setting to investigate how memory effects modify relaxation beyond the weakly interacting paradigm.

 In this Letter, we investigate the relaxation dynamics of a strongly correlated model coupled to a pseudogapped fermionic bath; see Fig.~\ref{fig:cartoon-phase-diagram}(a).
 We find that the pseudogapped environment can induce power-law relaxation, whose exponent can be computed analytically.
 Furthermore, our results show that the competition between internal dynamics and structured dissipation leads to distinct dynamical phases, including exponential relaxation driven by quantum chaos, algebraic relaxation driven by the environment, and a pre-relaxation phase; see Fig.~\ref{fig:cartoon-phase-diagram}(b).
-We compute this dynamical phase diagram at infinite bath temperature and demonstrate its robustness at finite temperature in the End Matter.
+We compute this dynamical phase diagram at infinite bath temperature and demonstrate its robustness at finite temperature in the Supplemental Material (SM)~\cite{SM}.